China–Tonga relations: Current relations

 Tonga has consistently recognised the People's Republic of China since 1998.

 In 2001, Tonga and the PRC announced their decision to strengthen their "military relations".
 In 2008, the PRC provided Tonga with military supplies worth over €340,000.

 In the wake of riots in Nuku'alofa in 2006, China's Export-Import Bank gave Tonga a $118m loan at an interest rate of only 2% with payments now deferred until 2018.
 Much of it was used for construction, and paid to Chinese construction companies.

 In April 2008, Tongan King George Tupou V visited China, reaffirmed his country's adherence to the "One China" policy, and, according to the Chinese State news agency Xinhua, "supported the measures adopted to handle the incident in Lhasa".
 King Tupou V also met Chinese Defense Minister Liang Guanglie to "enhance exchange and cooperation between the two militaries".
 Xinhua stated that China and Tonga have "fruitful cooperation in politics, economy, trade, agriculture, and education, and kept a sound coordination in regional and international affairs".

 In June 2009, Radio Australia reported that it had "obtained a document" sent from the Chinese embassy in Tonga to the Tongan Ministry of Foreign Affairs.
 The embassy expressed concern about two Falun Gong members who were visiting Tonga to express their beliefs to Tongans.
 The Chinese authorities described them as "anti-China", and asked Tonga to take "immediate and appropriate actions" regarding a situation which might harm Sino-Tongan friendly relations.
 In another document that Radio Australia said it had obtained, Tonga's Secretary for Foreign Affairs instructed police and defence officials to help preserve "Tonga's good relations with China".
 Radio Australia reported that the two women had allegedly been questioned by Tongan immigration officials as a result of the Chinese embassy's request.

 In 2013, China gave a 60-seat Xian MA-60 airplane to Tonga's airline Real Tonga.
 This caused some tension between Tonga and New Zealand, because tourism dropped after the New Zealand airline Air Chathams pulled out of Tonga in order not to face subsidized competition and the New Zealand government posted a travel advisory about the safety of MA-60 airplanes.

 In July 2020, Tonga asked China to restructure its debts.
 During the 2020 Summer Olympics, the Chinese government provided some Tongans with all expenses-paid training in China.
+As of 2024, Tonga owes Beijing more than US$120 million, a sum roughly equivalent to a quarter of its annual GDP.
+Tonga has requested debt relief from the PRC but has been refused.
+Tonga's current repayment plan is in part contingent on an additional A$30 million support from Australia.